 Launching your first website as a beginner can be daunting.
-You will feel like you don't have many options as you don't know where to start.
+You will feel like you do not have many options as you do not know where to start.
 If you go forward despite all that, you end up learning a lot like me.

 It was a long murky process launching my first website.
 Since 2010, I had great desire to start blogging about technology.

 I got my first computer in ‘14 and all I wanted then was to make the dream of running my own website a reality as soon as possible.
 I came across freelancerkenya.com and everything changed.
 There I found a cool getting started guide about websites.

 Going through the small PDF guide allowed me to speed through the process of creating and launching my first website.
 It taught me everything from the domain to launch.
 I acquired the domain techkenya(.)com as I planned to write about technology.

 The website didn’t look fancy, but it had all the features I wanted.
 It used the Point theme which is a free theme from the WordPress.org community.
 There’s also a premium version of the theme.

 The first article?
 It was about something Apple.
 I guess macbooks and iPhones fascinated me.